-From an early age, I was fascinated with radio, radio tubes, tube amplifiers and TV's.
-Tubes were magic.
 Family members would give me their old radios, phonographs and TV's.
-When I found a working short wave radio, I hung a wire outside my window and listened and searched for hours at a time.
-In those days, the time standard, WWV, would identify every five minutes in Morse code as: WWV WWV V V V. I believe the three V's signified "Victory, Victory, Victory" as was popular at the time.
+When I found a working short wave radio, I hung a wire outside my window listening and searching for hours at a time.
+In those days, the time standard, WWV, would identify every five minutes in Morse code as: WWV WWV V V V. I believe the three V's signified "Victory, Victory, Victory".

 In 1985, I obtained a Novice amateur radio license but didn't use it.
 I had been divorced and met my current wife; buying a house followed as did a couple more kids and on and on.
 Radio took a back seat until 2003 when my friend John--yes, the same friend with the old Viking Messenger I CB, got his Technician license.
 I took the Technician practice exams on QRZ and quickly took and passed the FCC Technician exam.
 I soon took the General class and the Amateur Extra class exams as well.